anastasia-v-r/School/README.md

 A program that takes in a time value and displays the progression of the distance gained by a falling object.

+- **Program 6 - 1**
+prints to a file all prime numbers between and including 1 - 100

+- **Program 6 - 2**
+Take in a file containing members of a town, and tells them how to access pathways based on height comparison.

 ## CPP Textbook Programs (GTC CPP TxtBk)